sass/sass-site/source/blog/031-new-js-api-release-candidate.html.md

-The new API comes with four new entrypoint functions: `compile()` and `compileAsync()` take Sass file paths and return the result of compiling them to CSS, while `compileString()` and `compileStringAsync()` take a string of Sass source and compiles it to CSS.
+The new API comes with four new entrypoint functions: `compile()` and `compileAsync()` take Sass file paths and return the result of compiling them to CSS, while `compileString()` and `compileStringAsync()` take a string of Sass source and compile it to CSS.
 Unlike the old API, the async functions all return `Promise`s.
 As with the old API, the synchronous functions are substantially faster than their async counterparts, so we recommend using them if at all possible.